YASIRZAHID/NPMPACKAGEGUIDE/README.md

  ## 4 Installing required NPM packages

-in command prompt type(each step is installing a package)
+In command prompt type(each step is installing a package)

    ### Install inquirer
         npm i inquirer

-this will install inquirer.js
+This will install inquirer.js

    ### Install chalk
         npm i chalk

-this will install chalk.js (used for beautifull text layout on cli)
+This will install chalk.js (used for beautifull text layout on cli)

    ### Install chalk-animation
         npm i chalk-animation

-this will install chalk-animator.js
+This will install chalk-animator.js
 (each step will install package and also add relevant package to package.json file in dependencies)

 ## 5 Adding installed package in node_modules types and devdependencies

-in command prompt type
+In command prompt type

    ### Adding node

         npm i @types/node -D

-this will add a folder node_modules (folder) and package-lock.json file to your current directory
+This will add a folder node_modules (folder) and package-lock.json file to your current directory

    ### Adding chalk